-- To form and express opinions on issues without jeopardizing his or her relationship with the instructor.
+- To form and civilly express opinions on issues without jeopardizing their relationship with the instructor.

-- To be evaluated in accord with academic merit and performance and not on matters irrelevant to that performance.
+- To be evaluated based on academic merit and performance and not on matters irrelevant to that performance.

 A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling 888-370-7589 toll-free or by completing a complaint form, which can be obtained on the Bureau's internet web site www.bppe.ca.gov.

-Prospective students are encouraged to review the catalog prior to signing an enrollment agreement.
-Prospective students are also encouraged to review the School Performance Fact Sheet, which must be provided to them prior to signing an enrollment agreement.
+A prospective student is encouraged to review this catalog prior to signing an enrollment agreement.
+The student is also encouraged to review the School Performance Fact Sheet, which must be provided to the student prior to signing an enrollment agreement.